michelkana/cbank-smb-gates/README.md

-# NAND Gate Simulation Project
+# 4 BIT COUNTER Simulation Project

 This project implements a simulation of digital logic gates for four bit counter.
 The goal is to demonstrate modularity of the software design.